Russia says cross-border attack from Ukraine has been crushed, one civilian killed | Law-Order

 In what appeared to be one of the biggest incursions from Ukraine since the war began 15 months ago, two purported anti-Kremlin armed groups employing Russians based abroad said they were responsible for the attack in Russia's Belgorod region.
 The Russian defence ministry, which blamed the Ukrainian authorities, said its forces had surrounded the enemy fighters and defeated them with "air strikes, artillery fire and active action by border units".

 The Russian defence ministry, which blamed the Ukrainian authorities, said its forces had surrounded the enemy fighters and defeated them with "air strikes, artillery fire and active action by border units".
-It said in a statement that over 70 Ukrainian fighters had been killed, and four armoured vehicles and five pick-up trucks destroyed.
+A ministry statement said more than 70 Ukrainian fighters had been killed and four armoured vehicles and five pick-up trucks destroyed.

 "The remnants of the nationalists were pushed back to Ukrainian territory, where they continued to be hit by gunfire until they were completely eliminated," the ministry added.
 The Belgorod regional governor said one civilian had been killed "at the hands of the Ukrainian armed forces".